Guerrero slugs 3 HRs despite gash on hand, Jays beat Yankees

 The AL MVP runner-up homered off Cole in the first inning, had his hand accidentally spiked on a play at first base in the second, then hammered a line-drive, two-run shot against Cole in the third to put Toronto up 3-0.

-He doubled off Cole in the sixth — prompting the pitcher to make a show of tipping his cap to the 23-year-old — then launched a 443-foot leadoff homer against Jonathan Loaisiga in the eighth for a 5-3 lead.
+He doubled off Cole in the sixth — prompting the pitcher to emphatically tip his cap — then launched a 443-foot leadoff homer against Jonathan Loaisiga in the eighth for a 5-3 lead.

+“Did you see the night?”
+Cole said.
+“If you had a cap, you’d tip it, too.
+It got better after that, too.
+My goodness.”

+Guerrero got two stitches after the game but said his hand felt fine, although he anticipated some soreness might set in Thursday.

 It was the second three-homer game of Guerrero’s career, matching a career high set last April 27 against Washington.
 He was on deck when teammate Bo Bichette made the final out in the top of the ninth, leaving him without a shot at matching the big league record of four homers in a game.